acadadev/rosrider_doc/05_PARAMETERS/README.md

 | CURRENT_OMEGA_K_RIGHT   | float  | Current Omega Compensation Right      | 0.0     |
 | R_ARM                   | float  | Motor Armature Resistance             | 2.0     |

+ROSRider employs a cascaded control architecture where the outer velocity loop calculates a current setpoint, which is then tracked by this inner PI loop.
+This allows for direct torque control and faster disturbance rejection.

+__Loop Constraints & Calibration__

+ - `INNER_LIMIT` The maximum allowable PWM duty cycle for the current loop output
+ - `CURRENT_LEFT_MULTIPLIER` / `CURRENT_MULTIPLIER_RIGHT` A multiplier applied to the raw current sensor reading to match the scale of the current reference setpoint.

+__PI Controller__

+ - `CURRENT_KP` The proportional term for the inner PI loop, reacting to the immediate difference between the current reference and the measured current
+ - `CURRENT_KI` The integral term for the inner PI loop.
+It accumulates error over time to ensure the measured current accurately tracks the current reference setpoint

 __Torque Constant__

 ```yaml